 Angler Exploit Kit has once again proved itself to be the most advanced exploit kit available today.
 As reported by Cisco, more than 10 000 malicious sub-domains were found on GoDaddy accounts.
 The reason for the extremely high number of affected GoDaddy accounts?
 The registrar authorizes at least a third of the domains on the web.

-Angler Exploit Kit is one of the serious hacking tools that poses security threats at a greater level.
+Angler Exploit Kit is one of the serious hacking tools that pose security threats at a greater level.
 As Enigma Software malware researchers have previously stated, Angler Exploit Kit is produced to search for Java and Flash Player vulnerabilities.
 If the latter is not available, the Angler kit hands a remote control exploit (CVE-2013-0074) that is known to affect the Microsoft plug-in Silverlight 5.
 The dangerous tool then uses these vulnerabilities in order to distribute malware infections.
 It is also known that Angler affects various browsers (Chrome, Firefox, Internet Explorer).

 When Does the Angler Attack Start?